huntdatacenter/docs/docs/working-in-your-lab/workbench/installation.md

 category: Workbench
 permalink: /working-in-your-lab/workbench/installation
 sidebarDepth: 1
-description: Installation guide for the Workbench in HUNT Lab.
+description: Installation guide for the workbench in HUNT Lab.
 ---

 # Installation

-**This guide will help you to connect with your lab Workbench over a web browser.**
+**This guide will help you to connect with your lab workbench over a web browser.**

 ::: warning Requirements

 - Working VPN and SSH as configured in our [Getting started](/getting-started/) guide.
-- Key and certificate as described in the key transfer section of our [Workbench introduction](/working-in-your-lab/workbench/) page.
+- Key and certificate as described in the key transfer section of our [workbench key transfer](/guides/workbench-key-transfer/) page.

 :::

 ::: tip Time estimate
 Allow for **30 minutes** to complete this installation and some time to play around in your new environment.
 :::

 ## 1. Edit hosts file